A wellness program requested medical data with a blanket authorization. Under California law, that authorization is void.

 What does SB 1299 require?

 SB 1299 (codified in Cal/OSHA 8 CCR 3342) requires hospitals to maintain a workplace violence prevention plan (WVPP).
 The plan must include incident tracking, risk assessments, training for all personnel, and post-incident response procedures.
 The plan must be reviewed annually.
+Our course provides SB 1299 awareness; it does not replace your hospital's own written prevention plan or the annual, plan-specific interactive training the Cal/OSHA standard requires.

 Does CMIA apply to self-insured employer health plans?